 Ciambelle cookies are Italian ring shaped cookies.
-These dainty morsels are scented with lemon, dipped in a lemony glaze and sprinkled with mini pearls.
+These lemon scented dainty morsels are dipped in a lemon glaze and topped with sprinkles!

 Most Italian families have their own version of this ever popular ring cookie.
-From sweet to savory or the tender to crunchy variety, there is one to please every palate.
-These ciambelle cookies are not overly sweet, have a lemon kick and a tender bite.
+From sweet to savoury or the tender to crunchy variety.
+There is definitely one to please every palate.

 Bake them, plate them and watch them disappear!